-- 32. Develop a habitat map of the terrestrial environment of the Abrolhos.
+- 32. Develop a habitat map of the terrestrial environment of the Abrolhos Islands.
 (FWA, CALM, WAM) - 33.
 Undertake additional surveys of the major islands to determine which flora and fauna are present, and which species, if any, are at potential risk.
 (CALM, FWA, WAM)

-- 34. Review the adequacy of existing and proposed mechanisms for ensuring identification, protection and appropriate management of high conservation value terrestrial areas and report on all management options.
+- 34. Review the adequacy of existing and proposed mechanisms for ensuring identification, protection and appropriate management of high conservation value terrestrial areas, and report on all management options.
 (AIMAC, FWA, CALM) - 35.
-Advance the establishment of the most effective mechanism for ensuring identification, protection and appropriate management of high conservation value terrestrial areas and develop strategic management plans.
-(FWA, CLM)
+Advance the establishment of the most effective mechanism for ensuring identification, protection and appropriate management of high conservation value terrestrial areas, in particular sea bird breeding areas, through the development of strategic management and land use plans.
+(FWA, CALM)